Arqambunkers88/Access-Form-Project/README.md

 ### 👥 User Roles (Dashboards)
 1. **Admin:** Can view all surveys in the system, manage users (block or delete accounts), and download system reports.
 2. **Form Creator:** Can easily create surveys with different question types (Text, Multiple Choice, Rating, Yes/No).
-They can view answers and download them as Excel (`.xls`) or PDF files.
+They can view answers and download them as CSV (`.csv`) or PDF files.
 3. **Respondent:** Can view available surveys and fill them out.
 Only respondents get the special accessibility buttons on their dashboard to keep the admin screens clean and simple.

 ---